 The left panels show the three softest GNM modes (blue lines) and their standard deviations (faint blue bands).
 Red and blue regions in the corresponding ribbon diagrams show regions moving in opposite directions.
 The right panel has the average cross-correlation matrix from the first 20 global modes (top) and its standard deviation (bottom).

 Square fluctuations calculated from the top 5 global modes are shown for a number of LeuT fold family members, revealing similarities and subfamily- or conformation-dependent differences.

 Type-I periplasmic binding protein domains are mapped onto the first two signature ANM modes.
 These domains, found in a range of proteins including bacterial solute carriers and eukaryotic receptors, have two lobes that undergo well-characterised conserved motions that are evident from comparison of structures.
 SignDy reveals such conserved dynamics.

 SignDy analysis allows a comparison of the frequency dispersion of family members.
 The distribution of inverse eigenvalues is shown for the softest five modes for TIM barrel fold family.

 v1.10.10 series come with new and improved sequence, structure, and dynamics analysis features.
 See release notes for details.

 You can install ProDy and Evol using

 pip install -U ProDy.

-Extract tarball contents and run setup.py as follows:
+If you don't, you can manually download and extract tarball contents from PyPI website and run setup.py as follows:

-$ tar -xzf ProDy-1.10.6.tar.gz $ cd ProDy-1.10.6 $ python setup.py build $ sudo python setup.py installIf you don’t have root access, see alternate installation schemes in Installing Python Modules.
+$ tar -xzf ProDy-1.10.10.tar.gz $ cd ProDy-1.10.10 $ python setup.py build $ sudo python setup.py installIf you don’t have root access, see alternate installation schemes in Installing Python Modules.